MakoWish/aduc_for_linux/README.md

 The installer will:

-1. Download the app files.
+1. Download required app files.
 2. Create a virtual environment.
 3. Install Python dependencies.
 4. Create a `.desktop` launcher entry.